kenschenke/broncocast/README.md

 7. Sign up for an account on [Twilio](http://www.twilio.com).
 8. Configure Symfony environment variables (see below)
 9. Copy the server and client files to your web server.
-9. Set up the database tables
+9. Set up the database tables (see below)
 10. Configure your web server
 11. Configure the periodic cron job on your web server (see below)